programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 Save and reload in the browser.

-{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-03.png" alt="Peach webpage with 9 spheres of different colours in a vertical line." caption="Figure 5.
+{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-05.png" alt="Webpage with 9 spheres of different colours in a vertical line." caption="Figure 5.
 Webpage with nine differently coloured spheres." %}

 ## Adding the Information Panels and Map

 Now we will add some planes.
 We want the information panels to face the camera, and the default planes do this.
 However, we want a plane for the map for the jars to sit on, so this plane has to be rotated 90 degrees (- Math.PI /2) around the x axis.